 But I still feel that it was all worth it, in exchange for the many chances to teach my little children.
 I still keep my favorite Sensorial Box I made for my practicum!

 Close friends may not always meet but they will always be there for each other.

 Sometimes we can only know who we can count on in our toughest time.
 Not people who ask you to spare time to meet them when you already have no time to sleep, but people who silently listen to you rant about anything and everything.
 Sometimes we already have the answers but we just need some reassurance that we are “not alone” and everything will be alright.

 Sometimes we will be surprised, the one who understand us the most is no longer our family members, but work comrades who are fighting side by side with you and your close friends who stood by you through your tough times.

-Thank you to all those friends who stood by me, encourage me, hear me rant and make time to chill out with me at last minute notice, during my toughest time last year and still doing so now.
+Thank you to all those friends and work comrades who stood by me, encouraged me, heard my ranting and made time to chill out with me at last minute notices, during my toughest time last year and still doing so now.

 3. Celebrated my 3rd year in Sunflower

 Learnt a lot these 3 years and was given many opportunities to learn new things and enhance my expertise.